 - Outdoor burning often subjects neighboring residents to nuisance conditions of smoke and odor that infringe on their right to enjoy or use their property, and their right to breathe clean air.

-- Finally, in order to meet the air quality goals of the federal Clean Air Act Amendments of 1990, it became necessary to put tighter restrictions on open burning.
-In Kent and New Castle Counties, where the ozone problem is classified as severe, all types of outdoor burning are banned, except campfires and cooking fires, during the months of June, July, and August.
+- In order to meet the air quality goals of the federal Clean Air Act Amendments of 1990, it became necessary to put tighter restrictions on open burning.

 Are there seasonal burning restrictions?

-There is an additional restriction against ALL open burning during the Ozone Season (May 1-Sept.
-30) with the exception of cooking fires (BBQs), recreational campfires and ceremonial bonfires.
+There is a restriction against ALL open burning during the Ozone Season (May 1-Sept.
+30) with the exception of cooking fires, recreational campfires, and ceremonial bonfires.

 I have been burning my leaves for years.
 Is this legal?
 What types of air pollutants are emitted from burning leaves?

 The burning of leaves has been prohibited statewide since 1995.
 The purpose of the prohibition is to lower your exposure to toxic and cancer-causing chemicals.
 The burning of leaves produces a considerable amount of airborne particulate matter, carbon monoxide, and at least seven known carcinogens.
 One of the most notorious carcinogens is benz[a]pyrene, a polyaromatic hydrocarbon.
 Benz[a]pyrene is believed to be a major factor in lung cancer caused by cigarette smoke.
 It is also formed when leaves are burned.
 Like the secondhand smoke from cigarettes, benz[a]pyrene from leaf burning endangers us all.

 What is particulate matter, and why is it a health concern?